727518. With these four parts you can change out your 727 transmission to a 518-overdrive transmission with locking torque converter. Let’s say you drive an average of 400 highway miles per week, at that rate you could save as much as $1000.00 per year on gas, not to mention the 31% reduction in RPM

 # 727518.
-With these four parts you can convert your 727 transmission to a 518 overdrive transmission with locking torque converter.
-What this kit does is makes a 518 transmission shift without a computer.
-Lets say you drive an average of 400 highway miles per week, at that rate you could save as much as $1000.00 per year on gas, not to mention the 31% reduction in RPM.
+With these four parts you can change out your 727 transmission to a 518-overdrive transmission with locking torque converter.
+Let’s say you drive an average of 400 highway miles per week, at that rate you could save as much as $1000.00 per year on gas, not to mention the 31% reduction in RPM.
 Your new 518 will have automatic shifts into overdrive and lock-up, no toggle switch needed.
 Now with an adjustable vacuum switch option.
-As of July 2019 we have sold thousands of these kits without one complaint to my knowledge.
 The instructions are at the bottom of this page.
-(11-25-06.
-I just saw this kit on the Internet by the copy cat competition for $1654.00.)

 Dodge 518 Conversion

 #1.
 The center wire on the transmission is the hot wire and the two other wires are ground wires for overdrive and the lock-up torque converter.
 The front wire is the overdrive ground and the rear wire is the torque converter lock-up ground.
 You can get a three wire female connector from a junk yard or buy one from us.